Appendicitis is the inflammation of your appendix – a small, finger-like pouch in your gut wall.

 - sudden onset of severe nausea/vomiting

-- new and worsening severe abdominal pain.
+- new and worsening severe abdominal (tummy) pain.

-- This will depend on the type of work you do and whether your appendectomy was laparoscopic or open (see treatment above)
+- This will depend on the type of work you do and whether your appendectomy was laparoscopic or open (see treatment above).

 - In most cases, pain felt after surgery should be minimal after the first few days.